lagadic/vrep_ros_bridge/README.md

 ###Installation ROS Indigo

-As for Hydro, follow the instruction this <a href="http://wiki.ros.org/indigo/Installation/Ubuntu" target="_parent">page</a>.
+As for Hydro, follow the instructions in this <a href="http://wiki.ros.org/indigo/Installation/Ubuntu" target="_parent">page</a>.

 ###Installation V-Rep